Cippo95/i3wm_adaptive_workspaces/README.md

 You can start from this and modify it as you please.

 ## Keyboard bindings
-> Modes in red and yellow for the kill shorcut.
+Modes in red, kill shorcut in yellow, other shortcuts are white (+Ctrl to move containters).
+Remember to press $mod plus the shortcut (kill shortcut excluded).

 ![keybord bindings](https://github.com/Cippo95/i3wm_adaptive_workspaces/blob/main/keyboard-layout.png)

 ## Inspiration